iamalhera/totality-frontend-challenge/README.md

 - [License](#license)

 ## About The App
-<strong>StayEase</strong> is a Property rental platform for the users which proposes multiple rental properties and find property of your choice, can manage wishlist, cart management and place bookings And this is an assessment project for <strong>Frontend Engineer</strong> Role.
+**StayEase** is a property rental platform that allows users to explore a variety of rental properties and find the one that suits their needs.
+Users can manage their wishlist, handle cart management, and place bookings seamlessly.
+This project serves as an assessment for the **Frontend Engineer** role.

 ## Screenshots